apache/spark/docs/configuration.md

   <td><code>spark.driver.maxResultSize</code></td>
   <td>1g</td>
   <td>
-    Limit of total size of serialized results of all partitions for each Spark action (e.g. collect).
+    Limit of total size of serialized results of all partitions for each Spark action (e.g. collect) in bytes.
 Should be at least 1M, or 0 for unlimited.
 Jobs will be aborted if the total size is above this limit.
     Having a high limit may cause out-of-memory errors in driver (depends on spark.driver.memory and memory overhead of objects in JVM).
 Setting a proper limit can protect the driver from out-of-memory errors.